Looking for information about Rome's Fiumicino International airport? Click here!

 There is only one departure terminal at Ciampino so you don't have any problems about where to go to.
 Once inside the departures building you'll see the check-in desks ahead of you.

-If you have an EU passport, have checked in online and are travelling with hand luggage only there is no need to use the check-in desks at the airport - you go straight through security into the departures 'lounge'.
+If you have an EU passport, have checked in online and are travelling with hand luggage only there is no need to use the check-in desks at the airport.
+Go straight through security into the departures 'lounge'.

 Our advice is to do this wherever possible because the check-in desks are not known for their efficiency and queues (lines) can be very long and very slow.